typpo/blog/source/_posts/2013-10-01-automatically-refresh-on-new-changes-in-development.markdown

 [live.js](http://livejs.com/) - Constantly issues HEAD requests to determine if web resources have changed.
 This was no good for me because it pollutes the network debugging log and only works for js and css.
 I also want the page to reload when my frontend templates or backend view logic changed.

-[nodeJuice](http://nodejuice.com/) - Looks like it may include this functionality, but includes much more than I want.
+[nodeJuice](http://nodejuice.com/) - Looks like it may include this functionality, but includes way more than I want.

 Other browser and IDE-specific solutions - They're out there, but I wanted a general solution.